naturepoems/naturepoems/quotes/Transcendentalism (1830s–1850s)/Margaret Fuller/index.md

 ---
 layout: author
 title: Margaret Fuller
-description: "An influential writer and feminist, Fuller was also a prominent Transcendentalist.
-Her works, including 'Woman in the Nineteenth Century,' delve into nature's relationship with human existence and advocate for personal and societal growth."
+description: "An influential figure in the Transcendentalist movement, Fuller was an early feminist and social reformer.
+In her works, such as 'Women in the Nineteenth Century,' she emphasizes the importance of nature as a source of inspiration and insight."
 subject: "Transcendentalism (1830s–1850s)"
 parent: Transcendentalism (1830s–1850s)
 permalink: /Transcendentalism (1830s–1850s)/Margaret Fuller/